 This usually involves redesigning the entire process cycle instead of small improvements in some parts.
 Business processes may become too complex and cumbersome because, for example, customer orders have increased dramatically.
 It makes the existing process ineffective and inefficient in managing orders.

 For example, previously, companies might divide teams or functions based on customer groups.
 Each team carries out the entire process, from handling orders to monitoring orders until they reach the customer.
-Management may find it ineffective and efficient.
+Management may find it ineffective and inefficient.